CADKEY or Catia?

 In this decision, I am not sure how it came down, but Boeing decided they did not need the Drafting Group or Document Control Group and now depended on Dassault’s PLM system to manage the complete engineering process.
 As for the draftsman, 3D CAD really doesn’t have a place for them (more on this later).
 An engineer can do it all.
 Now they are, what I call, the 3D CAD engineer.

 How CADKEY could have eliminated the need for PLM, MBE and PMI?

 CADKEY is a true single model environment.
 You could easily design your parts, assemblies and sub-assemblies in one file.
 Also you could do your drawings in the same file.

-With the drawing included with the part or assembly would they have needed to go to a complex convoluted PLM system that tried to use the native system in the form of a PMI to simplify PDM?
+With the drawing included with the part or assembly: would they have needed to go to a complex convoluted PLM system that tried to use the native system in the form of a PMI to simplify PDM?

 Probably not.
-We would still be working with a much more manageable 3D model and the documentation.
-It was funny as Catia 5 and this PLM system was being released and they were trying to solve the problem with maintaining the separate print, Adobe released the PDF easily solving the separate print problem and leaving the engineering documentation in stone delivered outside the native CAD system.
+We would still be working with a much more manageable 3D model and the associated integrated documentation.
+It was funny as Catia 5 and this PLM system was being released and they were trying to solve the problem with maintaining the separate print, Adobe released the PDF, easily solving the separate print problem and leaving the engineering documentation in stone delivered outside the native CAD system.

 Catia 4 to Catia 5 Fiasco!